waimea-aalee/300dtd-client-tracker-project/docs/0-requirements.md

 ## Desirable

-Replace this text with a clear explanation of what the principle means.

-Imagery used, the identity of the product / brand, and other design elements, should all be used to evoke emotion and appreciation of the product / system.
+All the design elements, like imagery, should be used to bring the end user appreciation and emotion to the system

 ### Relevance to the System